mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 Very naturally I have to say, first of all you should accept your body beyond the idea of purity or impurity.
 [It is] nothing but being vividly alive; the entire universe of ten directions.
 And then from moment to moment you can show the front and the back, front and back, purity or impurity; it depends on you.
 It depends on you, and also it depends on the circumstances you can create.
 It depends on your effort, and also it depends on circumstances you make every possible effort to create.

 So sometimes you can show the front, according to your effort, according to your circumstances.
-But sometimes not.
-So circumstances are huge.
+But sometimes not. [...]
+Circumstances are huge.

 So it depends on you, your effort, your circumstances, but still there are [questions].
 Finally, who makes the effort?
 What are the circumstances?
 What are the circumstances you have made? *[Tape skip.]* That is also questionable, because finally you don’t know what circumstances you have made. *[Tape skip.]* And you don’t know the effort you have made, actually.
 So all things return to total dynamic working.
 So all become zero.

 So what is this?
 Is that the practice of mindfulness, based on observing the body as impure?
 Yes it is.
-Because our returning to total dynamic working causes all forms to be zero. *To be zero* means you and zazen, and there is no gap between.
-The rhythm of zazen, the rhythm of you, become one, exactly nothing.
+Because our returning to total dynamic working causes all forms to be zero. *To be zero* means you, and zazen, and there is no gap between.
+The rhythm of zazen, the rhythm of you, become one.
+Exactly nothing.
 [There is] no space to bring any form, any ideas into it, because the rhythm of zazen and the rhythm of you are completely working together.
 There is only one thing, that is called total dynamic working, between the two.
 So [there is] no gap between.

 That is called returning to total dynamic working – or *shikan* zazen.
 Or, we say *shamata*. *Samadhi*.